Introduction

 Adobe also allows direct HTTP requests, although it’s slightly more legacy in format.

-• Required parameters: ParamDescriptionvidVisitor ID (manually generated or passed from ECID)midOptional Experience Cloud ID (ECID)pageNamePage name or hit labeleventsEvent string, e.g. purchaseproductsProduct string in Adobe format
+vidVisitor ID (manually generated or passed from ECID)midOptional Experience Cloud ID (ECID)pageNamePage name or hit labeleventsEvent string, e.g.purchaseproductsProduct string in Adobe format - Key point:

-Adobe’s visitor reconciliation depends on a properly managed vid or ECID.
-Ideally, the ECID is set client-side and passed to the backend.
+Adobe’s visitor reconciliation depends on a properly managedvidor ECID.
+Ideally, the ECID is set client-side and passed to the backend. - Use cases:

 Hybrid setups with web + native apps, loyalty actions, post-login behaviors tracked server-side.